Pomegranate

 When you’re selecting your perfect pomegranate, look for one with a rich, dark red colour, glossy skin and heavy feel – when ripe, it should feel heavy for its size.
 The shape of the fruit can also indicate ripeness and maximum juiciness – a nice sphere with some visible edges.

 Keep pomegranates in the fridge, or at least out of direct sunlight.
-If you don’t eat a fruit in one sitting, you can keep the rest of it in the fridge for up to five days or freeze the seeds for later.
+If you don’t eat the whole fruit in one sitting, you can keep the rest of it in the fridge for up to five days or freeze the seeds for later.

 Everyone has their best way of opening a pomegranate by scoring and cutting in different ways – but there isn’t a right or wrong way.
-However, once opened, you can make things a lot easier for yourself by separating the seeds from the white membranes in a bowl of water.
+Some people cut the fruit in half and then tap each half with a heavy spoon to knock the seeds out.
+Others cut the fruit in half and then pick them out by hand.
+You can make things easier for yourself by separating the seeds from the white membranes in a bowl of water.
 The seeds sink while the membranes float and the water minimises the seeds spraying you with juice!
 Another trick is to freeze the pomegranate to make the process less messy.

 About the author